Jacob-lai/starter-hugo-academic/content/home/projects.md

 - certificate_url:
   date_end: "2020-07-01"
   date_start: "2019-09-01"
-  description: Two 4D printing strategies were developed to process gelatin methacryloyl (GelMA) into dynamic hydrogel structures that could automatically fold into tubes, ranging from diameters from several hundred um to several mm, by responding to the water.
+  description: Two 4D printing strategies were developed to process gelatin methacryloyl (GelMA) into dynamic hydrogel structures that could automatically fold into tubes, with diameters ranging from several hundreds um to several mm, by responding to the water.
   organization:
   organization_url:
   title: 4D printing of self-folding hydrogel tubes for potential tissue engineering